lukelovekin/T2A1_Workbook/README.md

 ```

 Bubble Sort:
-In and array, each element is compared to the element next to it.
-For each iteration, if the next element is greater than the current element then these two get swappd and continues to do this for every element in the array until there is an iteration where no swaps were performed which meansthe array is sorted.
+In an array, each element is compared to the element next to it.
+For each iteration, if the next element is greater than the current element then these two get swapped and continues to do this for every element in the array until there is an iteration where no swaps were performed which means the array is sorted.

-Like the Selection sort, this sort method also has a big O notaion/ time complexity of 0(n2) which has a Quadratic O Notation value as the size of the array (n-1), each element may have to be comnpared until all ielements are sorted whcih can take (n-1) times. n*n = n2.
-In best case scenario though if all elements in array were already sorted  then the time complexity would only be O(1)
+Like the Selection sort, this sorting method also has a big O notation/ time complexity of 0(n2) which has a Quadratic O Notation value as the size of the array (n-1), each element may have to be compared until all elements are sorted which can take (n-1) times. n*n = n2.
+In best-case scenario though if all elements in the array were already sorted  then the time complexity would only be O(1)
 or O(n)

 Comparison: